ESRC Conference 2014

 Starting with 'toy' models that add financial frictions to extant

-macro-models, theme 1 will extend to data based digital maps for financial
+macro-models, theme 1 extended to data based digital maps for financial

 systems in the form of macro-networks.